 The credits must have been completed at UVic or other accredited universities.

 Conversely, you may be able to transfer credits earned within the program to an undergraduate degree program.

 Please contact your Program Coordinator for more information.

 If you have any questions about appropriate ways to acknowledge other people's work, contact your instructor.
-Ignorance of proper referencing techniques is not an excuse for plagiarism.
+The University has plenty of information and resources about academic integrity available online.

 If you wish clarification on—or are dissatisfied with—your grade for an assignment or a course, first discuss the matter with the instructor who will review the work in question.
 If you want to appeal the instructor's decision, contact your Program Director to request a formal appeal.

 You should start this process within three weeks of receiving your final grade.
 Experts in the subject matter will be sought to review the course work.
 The second opinion will be binding.